 Eligible applications are evaluated through a panel review process.
 These panels include community leaders, local business-people, artists, arts administrators and educators from diverse geographic, artistic and cultural/ethnic communities of Arizona.
 Arts Commission staff members do not participate as review panelists.
 Panelists evaluate applications based solely on the published criteria and provide recommendations for funding to the Arts Commission.
 Individual Governor-appointed Commissioners chair the panel meetings and as a body, carefully consider the recommendations of the panelists in order to authorize the final grant awards.

 Panel meetings are open to the public and applicants are encouraged to attend.
-In addition, an live audio stream of each meeting will be available for remote listening online.
-Additional details on times and locations will be posted here as they are determined.
+In addition, a live audio stream of each meeting will be available for remote listening online.
+Additional information, including which applicants will be reviewed on which days, can be found at http://azarts.gov/news/fy18-panel-review-dates-community-investment-grants/

 Level I, group A: May 16, 2017